serokell/blog-posts/untyped-lambda-calculus/article.md

 Full beta-reduction does have some issues, however.
 For instance, you might get different results depending on the reduction order.

-Two common strategies define the order: _normal order strategy_ and _applicative order strategy_.
+Two common strategies define the order of reduction: _normal order strategy_ and _applicative order strategy_.

 The former says that we must first reduce the leftmost _outermost_ redex.
 In other words, we substitute arguments into the abstraction body before beta-reducing them.
 The latter says that we must start with the leftmost _innermost_ redex.